Does Your City Need Walls?

 Rather than a wall being around the entire town, you could have a fortified castle or keep where people can fall back on in case of attack.

-Obviously, walls have been a feature of cities and fortresses throughout human history because even though they are time-consuming to construct they are an effective layer of defense.
-But when you examine human history for examples of how the walls were built, you’ll begin to see variations in the building materials, depending on the climate and availability of resources.
+Walls have been a feature of cities and fortresses throughout human history because even though they are time-consuming to construct they are an effective layer of defense.
+But when you examine history for examples of how the walls were built, you’ll begin to see variations in the building materials, depending on the climate and availability of resources.
+Here are several you can consider!

 The City Map Builder